 The Counseling Services department is dedicated to providing support and assistance for NCSSM students as they grow in all dimensions —emotionally, intellectually, physically, spiritually, and socially.

 Every NCSSM student is assigned to a counselor.
 Students are encouraged to develop a relationship with their counselor during their time here.
 Counseling Services provides support and care for each student through personal and academic counseling, college planning, college representative visits, group information sessions, parent/guardian meetings, and student-teacher meetings.

-During Trimester 1, Counseling Services is open Monday through Thursday from 8:00 am - 7:00 pm and Friday 8:00 am - 5:00 pm.
-During Trimesters 2 and 3, Counseling Services is open Monday through Friday from 8:00 am to 5:00 pm.
+During the fall semester, Counseling Services is open Monday through Thursday from 8:30 am - 7:00 pm and Friday 8:30 am - 5:00 pm.
+During the spring semester, Counseling Services is open Monday through Friday from 8:30 am to 5:00 pm.
 At the beginning of each academic year, your assigned counselor will provide you with a link to his/her Google calendar so that you may schedule an appointment at your convenience.
 Counselors and students have very busy schedules, so it is important to schedule an appointment in advance to ensure you are able to meet with your counselor.